rhosocial/yii2-user/docs/guide/usage-user.md

 then, the $eventPasswordResetTokenGenerated event will be triggered.

-you can access `$password_reset_token` attribute to obtain reset token and notify user by some ways (e.g. email, SMS).
+you can access `$password_reset_token` attribute to obtain reset token and notify user by some ways (e.g. email, SMS. the specific method requires your own implementation).

 When a user provides new password, you also need to check the password reset token: